By Clive Beckmann and Brian Jeffrey

 - Area “H”: Main entrance and food storage area.

 In addition to the main 80′ module train, there was also a 40′ X 30′ warehouse, a 40′ X 30′ garage, and a 20′ X 22′ wood frame house for the site Eskimo family.
 The height of the antenna tower ranged from 100′ to 400′ depending upon the terrain as it was necessary to have a clear line-of-site path to the adjacent Aux site.

-The sites were initially intended to be unmanned but the transmitters ended up having to be constantly retuned to eliminate noise from the signal.
-When it was decided to man the stations, initial staffing was to be 2 people, a Radician and mechanic.
-That grew with the addition of a chef and an Eskimo HE operator.
+The sites were initially intended to be unmanned and therefore were pretty spartan and utilitarian.
+The transmitters ended up having to be constantly re-tuned to eliminate noise from the signal so it was decided to man the stations.
+Initial staffing was to be 2 people, a Radician and a mechanic.
+That grew ultimately with the addition of a chef and an Eskimo HE (Heavy Equipment) operator.

 In the end, the technology was proved ineffective for the intended purpose and the 28 Intermediate Sites were all taken out of service and abandoned in 1963.